-In response to the COVID-19 situation, our Paul Wild Observatory Visitors Centre, outdoor viewing area and public toilets reopened on 4 July 2020 with physical distancing and other precautions in place.
+In response to the COVID-19 situation, our Compact Array Visitors Centre at Paul Wild Observatory, the outdoor viewing area and public toilets will remain closed until Sunday 8 August 2021.
+When we reopen, it will be with physical distancing and other precautions in place.

 See map and directions to Paul Wild Observatory.